Escambia County Resiliency Program

 The Escambia County Resiliency Program is a grant-funded effort housed within the Department of Natural Resources Management.
-The Resiliency Program includes the Brownfields Program, Support for Environmental Justice Committee, and project/grant management for environmental projects with the county.
+Established in 2022, the Resiliency Program includes the Brownfields Program, Support for the Environmental Justice Committee, and project and grant management for environmental and resiliency projects in Escambia County.

 Mission